 - a thorough investigation has been carried out - the child being considered for exclusion has been encouraged to give their version of events - consideration is given to whether the incident may have been provoked, for example by bullying or by racial harassment - a written record of actions taken and interviews with the child are kept including any witness statements which should be signed and dated wherever possible. - an exclusion is only made where the evidence shows that the child was responsible for the incident.

 Monitoring

-The Executive Head Teacher supported by the School Head of School will monitor the effectiveness of the behaviour policy on a regular basis, reporting to the Hub Council on the effectiveness of the policy and if necessary, make recommendations for further improvements.
+The Head of School will monitor the effectiveness of the behaviour policy on a regular basis, reporting to the Hub Council on the effectiveness of the policy and if necessary, make recommendations for further improvements.